 As you can see it depends on your personal preferences what you really need.

 Would you prefer the best quality (GoPro HERO4 Black) and are you willing to pay the highest price?

 Or are you on very tight budget and don’t mind about the quality too much?
 (GoPro HERO)

 I decided for the convenient way (LCD touch display), top quality and reasonable price (GoPro HERO4 Silver).

 And what about you, which one would you choose to fit your family needs?
 Please let us know in comments below, we would appreciate it!

 Thanks for reading our family camera buying guide.

 Disclosure: this page contains a few affiliate links which means that we will earn a small commission if you make a purchase after clicking these links.
-There is no extra cost to you.
-This is the way you can support our effort to build this website full of free information.
 Please note that we will never recommend any products just because we want small referral fee.
 We have personal experience with the product we recommend (GoPro HERO4 Silver camera), we are highly satisfied and would recommend it to our best friends with no doubt.